 Course work from another program will be evaluated on an individual basis by the Program Coordinator.
 A grade of "C" or better is required on all transferred prerequisite, general education and program specific courses.
 Transfer students from another program will be admitted on a space-available basis.

 - 1. Complete admission requirements to Galveston College as well as the Program admission criteria. - 2.
-Currently hold a cumulative GPA of 2.5 on transfer course work. - 3.
-Submit course syllabi for review, if requested by program coordinator. - 4.
-Agree to complete a disclosure of information form. - 5.
-Complete a background check through the College at students cost upon acceptance to Program. - 6.
-Complete a clear drug screening test as directed by the Program.
+Submit course syllabi for review, if requested by program coordinator. - 3.
+Agree to complete a disclosure of information form.